Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over Tree-Interpretable Structures

 For the \emph{union}, we construct a PMTA that starts in a fresh initial state.
 From there, it can either enter the transitions of $\A_1$ or of $\A_2$; we keep apart the final constraints of $\A_1$ and $\A_2$ by using one additional dimension.
 The \emph{intersection} PMTA is constructed as the Cartesian product of $\A_1$ and $\A_2$; it uses the concatenation of final constraints of both given PMTA and, as $\A_1$ and $\A_2$ might not ``arithmetically test'' the same initial tree part, it can nondeterministically freeze parts of its counters on different paths. \emph{Relabeling} is trivial. \end{proof}

 \paragraph*{Correspondence of PMTA and \thegoodlogicheading}

-We now provide a logical characterization of PMTAs, by showing that the tree language recognized by a PMTA precisely consists of the models of some \thegoodlogic sentence, and vice versa.
-This result also provides an answer to the generalized version of an open question posed in \cite{GroSie23} for Parikh automata on infinite words (we show it for the Muller acceptance condition, which is at least as expressive as the Büchi acceptance condition considered there).
+We now provide a logical characterization of PMTAs, by showing that a tree language is recognized by a PMTA precisely if it is the set of tree models of some \thegoodlogic sentence.
+The ``only if'' part is established by \Cref{prop:rectodef} and the ``if'' part by \Cref{prop:deftorec}.

-\begin{restatable}{proposition}{rectodef} \!\!For any PMTA $\A$, there is an \thegoodlogic sentence~$\varphi$~with~$\L(\A){\,=\,}\L(\varphi)$. \end{restatable}
+\begin{restatable}{proposition}{rectodef} For any PMTA $\A$, there is an \thegoodlogic sentence $\varphi$ with $\L(\A){\,=\,}\L(\varphi)$. \end{restatable}

 \begin{proof} Given a PMTA $\A=(\Q,\Xi,q_I,\Delta,\F,C)$, we adopt (and slightly simplify) the idea from \cite[Thm.
 10]{KlaRue03} of how to encode counter values and the semilinear set $C$, and combine it with the usual construction to define the behavior of an MTA by means of an MSO formula: The existence of a run is defined by a sequence of existential set quantifiers representing the states of $\A$; one additional universal set quantifier ranging over paths is used to encode the Muller acceptance condition.
 Furthermore, we (outermost) existentially quantify over ``counter contributions'' using set quantifiers $Z_1^0,...\,,\!
 Z_1^K\!,\ldots,Z_s^0,...\,,\!
 Z_s^K$ (with $s$ being the number of counters and $K$ the greatest counter increment occurring in $\A$'s transitions) -- the presence of a variable $Z^{d_i}_i$ at a position indicates that $d_i$ has to be added to the $i$th counter to simulate the extended Parikh map.
 Then we enforce satisfaction of the final constraint $C$ by adding the conjunct $\varphi_C$ defined as follows: By definition of $C$, there are $k,l\in \mathbb{N}\setminus \{0\}$ and linear polynomials $p_1,\ldots,p_k\colon\Nat^l\to\Nat^s$ such that $C$ is the union of the images of $p_1,\ldots,p_k$.
 Assume $p_g(m_1,\ldots,m_l)=\vec{v}_0+m_1\vec{v}_1+\ldots+m_l\vec{v}_l$ with $\vec{v}_j=(v_{j,1},\ldots,v_{j,s})$.
 Then, using number variables $\nv{m}_1,\ldots,\nv{m}_l$, we encode $p_g$ by